Fire in Minnesota Ecosystems

 Keynote Two: John Almendinger (Ecological Land Classification Program Consultant, Minnesota Department of Natural Resources) will follow Greg Nowacki and provide more detail on Minnesota’s fire-dependent ecosystems: fire-dependent pine forests in the Laurentian Mixed Forest Province, fire-dependent oak forests in the Eastern Broadleaf Forest Province, prairie and brushland in the Prairie and Aspen Parklands Provinces.

-The three topic areas we will cover over the two-day workshop include:
+The topic areas we will cover over the two-day workshop include:

 Oak Ecosystems and Fire